fleek-network/fleek-network-docs/guides/Node Operators/managing-the-key-store.md

 :::

 ## Conclusion

+We've walked through most basics of where the configuration file is located, the configuration settings we use to set up and run the node, the different configuration sections we have, and most importantly the identity section.

+Additionally, a brief guide on the [identity](#identity), more specifically an introduction to the [type of keys](#type-of-keys) and [key privacy](#key-privacy), which we find important to understand for anyone seriously interested in running a node by hinting into some system administration and security principles.

+In the future, we'll introduce more advanced topics that will help you improve the knowledge you get from this, but we are glad that you followed this guide and got some comprehension to help you manage the key store.

+While we do our best to provide the clearest instructions, there's always space for improvement, therefore feel free to make any contributions by messaging us on our [Discord](https://discord.gg/fleekxyz) or by opening a [PR](https://github.com/fleek-network) in any of our repositories.

 Discover more about the project by [watching/contributing on Github](https://github.com/fleek-network/lightning), following us on [Twitter](https://twitter.com/fleek_net), and joining [our community Discord](https://discord.gg/fleekxyz) for all the best updates!